playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/advanced-rendering/multiple-render-targets.md

 - All color attachments of a multiple render target must have the same width and height.
 - All color attachments are cleared to the same value, specified using `pc.CameraComponent.clearColor`.
-- All color attachments use the same writeMask and alpha blend mode, as specified using `pc.BlendState`.
+- All color attachments use the same write mask and alpha blend mode, as specified using `pc.BlendState`.

 ## How to use MRT